Dmitriusan/GptMonkey/README.md

 environment that is not easy to navigate for a human, yet the prices are often well below the manufacturer's suggested retail price (MSRP) or recommended retail price (RRP).
 There are various challenges for auto-scans (like how many inline skate wheels are being sold in a set?
-Or what is bundled within a lot?), so there is an idea in a backlog to use machine vision to recognize some important aspects of a lot
+Or what is bundled within a lot?), so there is an idea in a backlog to use machine vision to recognize some important aspects of a lot.

+This project has been participating in [Backdrop Build hackathon](https://backdropbuild.com/v2/directory) (look for GptMonkey demo video and usage instructions)

 # Batch vulnerability scanner
 The script splits source code files into chunks (trying to split between methods), uploads these files recursively to